-Pressing the ALARM POINT button displays the alarm setpoint for checking.
+Hold down the ALARM POINT button to display the alarm setpoint for checking.
 Releasing the button returns to the check mode initial screen.

 4 Return the selector switch to the center position once checking is complete.
 Hold down the CHECK MODE button to return all channels to detection mode.